Ether-CLI/Ether/ISSUE_TEMPLATE.md

-Below are two templates, one for feature requests, the other is for bugs.
+**Note:** Below are two templates, one for feature requests, the other is for bugs.
 Please remove this message and the template you are not using before you post the issue.

 ## BUG